 Raspberries and blackberries are highly perishable and are not adaptable to prolonged cold storage.
-Limited quantities of berries are now machine harvested for processing.
+Limited quantities of these berries are now machine harvested for processing.
 Removal of field heat from the berries immediately after harvest is essential.
 If left in the sun they may rapidly soften and red raspberries may scald or bleach.
-Post harvest cooling, ideally within one hour of harvest, should be to $32^{\circ}F(0^{\circ}C)$ and refrigeration should then be continuous from producer to consumer.
-Rhizopus and Botrytis can cause complete decay in a few days when berries are held at $45^{\circ}F(7^{\circ}C)$ or above.
+Postharvest cooling, is ideally accomplished by forced-air cooling to 32°F (0°C) beginning within 1 hour of harvest.
+Refrigeration should then be continuous from producer to consumer.
+Rhizopus and Botrytis can cause complete decay in a few days when berries are held at 45°F (7.2°C) or above.

-Blackberries and red, black or purple raspberries can be held only 2 to 5 days at 31 to $32^{\circ}F$ (-0.6 to $0^{\circ}C$) with 90 to 95% relative humidity.
+Raspberries can be held only 2 to 5 days at 31 to 32°F (-0.6 to 0°C), but blackberries can be held from 2 to 14 days depending on the cultivar, both with 90 to 95% relative humidity.
 Red raspberries gradually darken and become bluer if stored 8 days.
-It should be noted that storage at $32^{\circ}F$ ($0^{\circ}C$) results in less color change than at $40^{\circ}F$ ($4^{\circ}C$).
+It should be noted that storage at 32°F (0°C) results in less color change than at 40°F (4°C).
 All handling and transport must be extremely gentle to avoid damage.
+Bleaching of blackberry drupelets, which has been erroneously ascribed to chilling injury, is actually a symptom of vibration injury.

-Some pallets of berries after forced-air cooling are now enclosed in 5-mil polyethylene pallet cover and gassed with carbon dioxide before shipment to market.
+Some pallets of blackberries and raspberries are enclosed in 5-mil polyethylene pallet cover after forcedair cooling and gassed with carbon dioxide before shipment to market.
 About 15-20% CO2 is recommended for raspberries and blackberries to retard softening and decay during refrigerated transport by air or truck or during holding for subsequent processing.
 Sometimes dry ice is used to supply the CO2 gas.
 If CO2 exceeds 25%, off-flavors and loss of red color in internal tissues can develop in these berries.